Turkish lira continues to fall as Erdogan remains firm on rates - ExBulletin

 Turkish lira continues to fall as Erdogan remains firm on rates

+A portrait of Turkish President Recep Tayyip Erdogan hangs in a currency exchange office in Istanbul, Turkey, December 20, 2021.
+[AP Photo/Francisco Seco]

-ANKARA, Turkey (AP) The besieged Turkish currency hit a new all-time low against the US dollar on Monday, a day after President Recep Tayyip Erdogan maintained his policy of lowering interest rates despite rising prices to consumption and criticized business groups who called for a course change.
+The besieged Turkish currency hit a new high against the US dollar on Monday, a day after President Recep Tayyip Erdogan maintained his policy of lowering interest rates despite rising prices for consumer and corporate groups who called for a change of course.

 The pound fell to an all-time low of 18.25 against the dollar about 10% weaker since Friday’s close.
 The Turkish currency has depreciated nearly 60% against the dollar since the start of the year.